 A budget helps you determine just how simple or elaborate your event can be.
 It also prompts you to think about what sources of funding are available to you.
 Set aside time to price check supplies on the list you created, then crunch some numbers so you know exactly how much money it will take to make your charity event a reality.

 Throwing an event to raise money for a good cause sometimes requires a bit of money upfront.
 If you’re short on funds but determined to host a stellar event, starting an online fundraiser for those initial costs is an easy way to raise money fast.
+Having an online fundraising page is a great way to raise money ahead of time.

 4. Promote your event

-Now that you’ve taken care of the nitty gritty details, it’s time for the big reveal!
+Now that you’ve taken care of the nitty-gritty details, it’s time for the big reveal!
 Not sure how to promote a nonprofit event?
 Here are the best ways to get the word out:

 - Send an email invitation to acquaintances, coworkers, and anyone else you can’t reach through social media.
-Be sure to provide background information on your nonprofit and explain why this event means so much to you—this will help encourage charitable giving.
+Make sure to provide background information on your nonprofit and explain why this event means so much to you—this will help encourage charitable giving.

 - For a more casual approach, text or call close friends and family members about the event to gauge interest.